In this Guide

 Above $100, you’ll start to see more well-rounded machines.
 These models usually wrap around your feet, massaging the sides as well as the soles.
 They also have more of a variety of massage features onboard.
 Plus, you can adjust these models more easily to suit your needs.

 We suggest that most people buy something in the $100-$200 price range.
 These foot massagers are a more enjoyable experience for casual users, and they can be an effective budget choice for people with chronic pains or soreness.
+They have all the features the average person needs without costing a prohibitive amount.

 If you spend $200+, you’ll find medical-grade foot massagers that are ideal for people with chronic foot health issues.
 They’re also a good long-term investment for folks who work on their feet all day, every day.